ChrisDoerr/RotateImageExtension/readme.txt

 web page in the browser.
 When you download the image it will still be in the original orientation!

-This Firefox extension is available on:
+This Chrome and Firefox extension is available on:

 https://addons.mozilla.org/de/firefox/addon/rotate-image/